FAQ

 Issue: Rust, dirt, or debris can build up on the surface of the hub which may cause the contact surface to be uneven.
 This formation of bumps will cause newly installed rotors to show “warping” indicators.

+Correction: Use a hub cleaning tool or metal brush; clean the surface of the hub thoroughly.
+Take the rotor, look inside the contact surface to the hub and clean off any dirt or debris.
 The surface of the wheel hub are sometimes uneven, and no matter what brand of rotor you buy “warping” will continue.
 This can be solved by using a Dial Indicator for rotors.
 Test the surface of the rotor to check for lateral run-out that is out of manufacturer specs.
 Once the spot of unevenness is located a Hub Correction Plate will fix the issue.

 • Wheel balance